The special Brauer group and twisted Picard varieties: Introduction

 To address these issues we make use of Grothendieck's special Brauer group $\SBr(S)$ which is a certain extension of $\Br(S)$ by $\NS(S)\otimes\QQ/\ZZ$, cf.\ \cite{BrauerII}.
 However, it will turn out that it is more convenient to work with a smaller subgroup $\SBro(S)\subset\SBr(S)$, the restricted special Brauer group, which is a natural extension of $\Br(S)$ by the discriminant group of $\NS(S)$:

 The various Tate--{\v{S}}afarevi{\v{c}} groups $\Sha(S,h)$ of curve classes on $S$ are then constructed as certain quotients $\SBro(S)\twoheadrightarrow\Sha(S,h)$.

-To get an idea of the role of the special Brauer group, let us look at the case of a smooth projective integral curve $C$ over an arbitrary field.
+To get an idea of the role of the special Brauer group, let us look at the case of a smooth projective integral curve $C$ over an arbitrary field $k$.
 In this case, there exists a short exact sequence of the form In addition to the classical Picard varieties $\Pic^d(C)$, $d\in \ZZ$, which are torsors for $\Pic^0(C)$, one can define varieties $\Pic_\alpha^d(C)$ for any class $\alpha\in \SBr(C)$ and any rational number $d\in \QQ$.
 If not empty, they are again torsors for $\Pic^0(C)$.
-Furthermore, a non-empty $\Pic_\alpha^d(C)$ is a trivial torsor if and only if $\alpha\in \QQ/\ZZ$, see Section \ref{sec:modulicurve} for further details.
+Furthermore, if $\alpha\in \SBr(C)$ is contained in the subgroup $\QQ/\ZZ\subset\SBr(C)$, then $\Pic_\alpha^d(C)$ is a trivial torsor.
+The converse holds if there exists a rational point $x\in C(k)$ such that the restriction $\alpha_x\in\Br(k(x)\cong k)$ is trivial.
+See the discussion in Section \ref{sec:modulicurve} for further details.

 Our discussion also sheds a new light on work of Markman \cite{Mark}. {Building upon his work}, we will prove the following result in Section \ref{sec:Mark}.